Moral Turpitude & Traveling to the US

 To be eligible to enter the US, you must first prove that you are admissible.
 One of the determining factors of admissibility will be whether you are of good moral character.

-What are crimes involving moral turpitude (‘CIMT’)?
+Which are the crimes involving moral turpitude (CIMT)?

 Crimes involving moral turpitude are one of six criminal grounds for inadmissibility.
 These are:

 - Violations of controlled substance laws

 - Commission of a serious crime in the US for which the immigrant asserted immunity from prosecution

 Under current US law, moral turpitude is a legal term that includes offenses generally deemed morally reprehensible and intrinsically wrong.
 They relate to crimes including (but not limited to):

 - Crimes against the person: such as murder, manslaughter, rape, gross indecency, serious assaults, kidnapping, child abuse, child abandonment.

 - Crimes against property: such as arson, burglary, theft, robbery, fraud, receiving stolen property.